techmanwalker/beekeeper-qt/docs/README.md

 # beekeeper-qt Project Architecture

 Welcome, dear user or coder.
-This is my very first public coding project, which is a graphical frontend interface made in C++/Qt that helps Linux system users free up a lot of disk space through file deduplication at the block level, thanks to Zygo's [bees](https://github.com/Zygo/bees) awesome project which this project leverages on.
-Its name is **beekeeper-qt** and this project explains the project's architecture in general.
+This is my very first public coding project, which is a graphical frontend interface made in C++/Qt that helps Linux system users free up a lot of disk space through file deduplication at the block level, thanks to Zygo's [bees](https://github.com/Zygo/bees) awesome project which this project leverages.
+Its name is **beekeeper-qt** and this page explains the project's architecture in general.

 ## Overview